Last fact checked 3 December, 2018

 Ajijic offers the genuine feel of Mexican village life, but provides plenty of services and activities, and is only some 30 miles away from Mexico’s second largest city, Guadalajara – an undiscovered tourism gem.

-Tennis, golf, boating and horseback riding are just some of the leisure pursuits available, but visitors will also find a variety of classes to learn Spanish, Mexican culture or practice art.
-For foodies there are many fine restaurants to wine and dine in while watching the world go by, or simply enjoying the stunning sunsets over the Lake.
+Despite the calming, sleepy village atmosphere, leisure activities suiting all tastes and sensiibilities.
+Tennis, golf, boating and horseback riding are just some of the leisure pursuits available to tourists and residents alike.
+Visitors will also find a variety of classes to learn Spanish, Mexican culture or practice art.
+Foodies will find fine restaurants for wining and dining while watching the world go by, or simply enjoying the stunning sunsets over the Lake.

 (Image by: Jaec)

-At Dental Departures we perform background checks on our verified clinics to ensure our patients can be confident that by booking through us they will receive a good standard of dental care.
-We perform malpractice and criminal records checks, as well as dentist’s qualifications, experience and memberships of professional organizations.
-Along with real patient reviews, clinic photos and virtual tours our website makes it easy for you to see this information for yourself, in order to help you make a decision on whether a particular clinic is right for you.
+Before you consider going abroad for dental care you should do your research and choose a good quality facility.
+Our best dental clinics in Ajijic offer high-quality dental services you will find on a par with the services your dentist at home provides.
+At Dental Departures we perform background checks on our verified clinics to ensure our patients can be confident they will receive a high standard of dental care.
+We perform malpractice and criminal records checks, as well as dentist’s qualifications, experience and memberships of professional dental and medical organizations.
+Along with verified patient reviews, clinic photos and virtual tours, our website makes it easy for you to see this information for yourself, in order to help you make a decision on whether a particular clinic is right for you.